ACRES 2026: the plain-English guide to what you're entitled to

 ACRES has two tracks.
 Which one you're in depends mainly on where your farm is located.

-ACRES General is open to most farmers across the country.
+ACRES General covers most of the country.
 You choose from a menu of environmental measures that suit your land.
-Payments are based on what measures you take on and how much area you commit.
-Most participants earn between €4,000 and €7,600 per year.
+Payments are based on what measures you take on and how much area you commit, up to a ceiling of €7,311 per year.

 ACRES Co-operation Projects (CP) cover priority areas — places with high biodiversity value, important habitats, or sensitive water catchments.
-If your land falls in one of these zones, you may be eligible for the CP track.
-Payments here are higher, often reaching €7,500 to €10,500 per year, because the environmental commitments are greater and you work alongside a local Co-operation Project Team.
+Payments here are higher, up to €10,500 per year including non-productive investments, because the environmental commitments are greater and you work alongside a local Co-operation Project Team.

 Your Teagasc advisor or approved ACRES planner can tell you which track applies to your holding.
 Don't guess — check.

 These stack.
-A 40-hectare farm with hedgerows, a stream margin, and low-input grassland on even a portion of the holding can build a meaningful annual payment.
+A 40-hectare farm with hedgerows, a stream margin, and low-input grassland on even a portion of the holding can build a meaningful annual payment — up to the €7,311 General ceiling.

-How to check what you're eligible for
+How do you check what you're eligible for?

 You don't need to figure this out alone.
 Here's the practical path: